spekulatius/PHPScraper/README.md

 ### Process the RSS feeds, `sitemap.xml`, etc.

 PHPScraper can assist in collecting feeds such as [RSS feeds, `sitemap.xml`-entries and static search indexes](https://phpscraper.de/examples/scrape-feeds.html).
-This can be useful when deciding on the next page to crawl or build up a list of pages on a website.
+This can be useful when deciding on the next page to crawl or building up a list of pages on a website.

 Here we are processing the sitemap into a set of [`FeedEntry`-DTOs](https://github.com/spekulatius/PHPScraper/blob/pre-release-tweaks/src/DataTransferObjects/FeedEntry.php):